ridhid/postgres-toolkit/README.md

 1. First steps.
    - User stories:
      - As postgres administrator i want to know which activities are going right now.
-     - As postgres administrator i want to konw wich datatabase are in database.
+     - As postgres administrator i want to konw wich datatabase are in postgres.
    - Features sketch:
      - list of activities
      - backend duration for list of activities